SolaceProducts/event-management-agent/README.md

 To that end, the test includes the steps below:

 1. Update the `plugins` section of the `application.yml` with the details of the messaging service you want to scan.
-2. Start the Event Management Agent either from IntelliJ or by running the JAR file.
+2. Start the Event Management Agent either from the IDE or by running the JAR file.
-3. Examine the on-console logs for a log from `RuntimeAgentConfig` class indicating that the messaging service(s) has been created.
+3. Examine the on-console logs for a log from `MessagingServiceConfig` class indicating that the messaging service(s) has been created. **Note**: The logs may differ according to the messaging service(s) specified in the `application.yml` file.

 ```
-c.s.m.e.r.a.config.RuntimeAgentConfig : Created Kafka messaging service: kafkaDefaultService confluent kafka cluster
+c.s.m.e.r.a.c.MessagingServiceConfig : Created Messaging Service: kafkaDefaultService confluent kafka cluster KAFKA
-c.s.m.e.r.a.config.RuntimeAgentConfig : Created Solace messaging service: solaceDefaultService staging service
+c.s.m.e.r.a.c.MessagingServiceConfig : Created Messaging Service: solaceDefaultService staging service SOLACE
 ```

 4. View the Swagger documentation to learn about the available REST endpoints for the Event Management Agent.
 To access